Tretinoin for Acne: Uses, Benefits, and More

 💫 Once you’re finished, wash your hands thoroughly.
 It’s important not to get tretinoin in your eyes, ears, mouth or any other sensitive area.

-Unless you’ve cleared it with your dermatologist, you should not use any other topicals for the treatment of acne (like salicylic acid or benzoyl peroxide) along with tretinoin.
+Unless you’ve cleared it with your dermatology provider, you should not use any other topicals for the treatment of acne (like salicylic acid or benzoyl peroxide) along with tretinoin.

 Side effects of tretinoin